openmoh/openmohaa/docs/markdown/04-coding/01-compiling.md

 ## Tweaking the build

-- `-DBUILD_NO_CLIENT=1` Don't build client binaries.
-This will only build the dedicated server binaries.
+- `-DBUILD_CLIENT=0` Build without the client program.
+This will only build the dedicated server binaries alongside the game & cgame modules.
 - `-DCMAKE_LIB_SUFFIX=suffix` Default suffix to use for the default `lib` directory.
-For example `-DCMAKE_LIB_SUFFIX=64`
+For example `-DCMAKE_LIB_SUFFIX=64`.

-- `-DNO_MODERN_DMA=1` Use the basic DMA sound system from quake3.
-This lacks many features such as soundtracks and movie audio from the modern OpenAL-based DMA sound system.
-This option is not recommended, unless openal is not available.
-- `-DTARGET_LOCAL_SYSTEM=1` for compiling and installing on the local system.
-This will remove the architecture suffix at the end of each binary.
-This option can be useful for packaging builds.
-- `-DUSE_SYSTEM_LIBS=1` for third-party libraries, this will make use of system libraries instead of libraries that are embedded within the project.
+For other options, check `CMakeLists.txt` file at the root of the project.